kcelia/Reminder/Cloud_AWS.md

 #### Type of CLD
 Type of CLD |WEB | RTMP
 ----|-----|-----
-DEF | Speed up distribution of static and dynamic content for exemple HTML, CSS, PHP,  GRACHICS FILE  | Speed up distribution of streaming media
+For | Websites | Media Streaming
-Using | Distribute Media files using HTTP or HTTPS | Adobe Flash Media, Server's RTMP Protocol Using | Add, Update, or delete object, and submit data from web forms | RTMP distribution allows an end user to begin playing a media file before the file has finished downloading from CF EL
+Speed up | Distribution of static and dynamic content (HTML, CSS, PHP, GRACHICS FILE)  | Distribution of streaming media Distribution |  Media files using HTTP or HTTPS | Media using Adobe Flash Media, Server's RTMP Protocol Operations/Permissions | Add, Update, or delete object, and submit data from web forms | RTMP distribution allows an end user to begin playing a media file before the file has finished downloading from CF EL
-Using | Use Live Streaming to stream an event in real time | -
+Others | Use Live Streaming to stream an event in real time | -
 Storage support | S3 Bucket or WebServer | S3 Bucket